Exploring Krakow’s Flavors and Stories: The Tipsy Polish Food Tour

 What’s included in the price?

-The tour includes a knowledgeable guide, over six tastings of Polish dishes, a cherry liqueur tasting, 23 handcrafted Polish shots, a welcome snack, and fun stories about Krakow.
+The tour includes a guide, over six tastings of Polish dishes, a cherry liqueur tasting, 23 handcrafted Polish shots, a welcome snack, and fun stories about Krakow.

 Is it a pub crawl?